 Disney Cruise Lines requires that all passengers in a cabin are 18 or older or at least one person in the cabin is 21 or older.

-Celebrity, Holland America, MSC Cruises (when departing from ports in the U.S.), Norwegian Cruise Line, Princess Cruises and Royal Caribbean require that at least one person in each cabin is 21 or older.
+Celebrity, Holland America, Norwegian Cruise Line, Princess Cruises and Royal Caribbean require that at least one person in each cabin is 21 or older.

-Carnival and Costa require that all passengers in a cabin are 21 or older or at least one person in the cabin is 25 or older.
+Carnival requires that all passengers in a cabin are 21 or older or at least one person in the cabin is 25 or older.

 Your Vacations To Go cruise counselor can verify any age requirements once you have found a cruise that interests you.